karthikb351/recurse-ngw-2025/README.md

     Thu, 15th May <br> 10am - 6pm <br> Underline Center  : IndieWeb Homebrew Website Club (11am - 3pm) <br><br> Contact - Karthik/Tanvi
 ```

+## Propose a talk/session

+This schedule is community-driven, so please consider proposing a talk/session/hackday idea by creating a pull request with a file in [`/schedule`](https://github.com/karthikb351/recurse-ngw-2025/new/main/schedule)

 # Who are we?